DrEmpiricism/Optimize-Offline/README.md

 Cortana can also be removed, though doing so will render the default search feature inoperable and is only recommended if a 3rd party search program like Classic Shell will be used.

-Microsoft Edge Chromium was publicly released on January 15, 2020 and runs on the same Chromium web engine as the Google Chrome browser.
-Microsoft Edge Chromium is designed to replace the Microsoft Edge (HTML-based) system application.
-Moreover, the Microsoft Edge system application can be removed while still allowing for the usage of Microsoft Edge Chromium.

-The Microsoft Edge Chromium online installer can be downloaded [here](https://www.microsoft.com/en-us/edge).
-The Microsoft Edge Chromium full offline MSI package can be downloaded [here](https://www.microsoft.com/en-us/edge/business/download).

 **Some System Applications are required during the OOBE setup pass and their removal can cause setup to fail.
 Do not remove any System Application if you're unsure of its impact on a live system.**

 ### About Windows Capabilities and Packages ###